Dinixweb/IWSMS/README.md

 # IWSMS
-IW School Management System is a web application designed and developed to manage student records
+IW School Management System is a web application developed to manage student records